tef/arson/SPEC.md

 ARSON is JSON, with a little bit of sugar: Comments, Commas, and Tags.

-> This is version 1 of the specification, dated 2022-12-19.
-This specification is still being drafted, but is pretty much feature complete.
+> This is a draft of version 1 of the specification, dated$ 2022-12-19.
+This specification is still in progress, but is pretty much feature complete.
 Please contact us if you're implementing a library and find something unclear.

 A full example of ARSON: